 Close and shake well, then bury the container neck-deep near any plant the bugs have been snacking on.
 Be sure to remove any dead beetles from the trap rack each morning and refill the trap as needed.

-Many variations of beetle traps can also be purchased.
+Many variations of commercial beetle traps can also be purchased.
 The Bag-A-Bug by Spectracide is probably the most popular.

 Natural Beetle Insecticide